-Many people are familiar with Command Prompt.
-But few of them know that a lot of things can be achieved via the Windows Command Prompt.
-Today, loads of cool Command Prompt tricks will be talked in this post of MiniTool.
+Many people are familiar with Command Prompt, but few of them know that a lot of things can be achieved when using it.
+Today, loads of cool Command Prompt tricks will be discussed in this post of MiniTool.
 Check out this post now!

 Command Prompt is a command line interpreter application available in most Windows operating systems such as OS/2, eComStation, Windows NT, Windows CE, and ReactOS operating systems.
 It is also known as CMD or cmd.exe.
-With Command Prompt, you can troubleshoot or solve all kinds of Windows issues via commands, such as hard drive errors, system file corruption and so on.
+With Command Prompt, you can troubleshoot or solve all kinds of Windows issues, such as hard drive errors, system file corruption and so on.

 To access Command Prompt Windows 10, here are two frequently used methods.